Patent win helps Shire as AbbVie plots next bid move

 Investors believe AbbVie will have to raise its offer to win over Shire, with analysts at both Jefferies and Barclays arguing the U.S. company could make a Shire deal pay at a price of up to 55 pounds a share, or $55 billion.
 Some shareholders have also made clear they are looking for a price above 50 pounds.

-Shares in Shire, which hit a all-time high on Friday after news of AbbVie's takeover offers emerged, gained 1.2 percent to 44.55 by 0755 GMT (08.55 a.m.
-BST), while the European drugs sector slipped 0.6 percent.
+Shares in Shire, which hit a all-time high on Friday after news of AbbVie's takeover offers emerged, gained 1.2 percent to 44.55 by 0755 GMT, while the European drugs sector .SXDP slipped 0.6 percent.

-Shire said the New Jersey court case meant generics companies Actavis, Amneal, Mylan, Roxane and Novartis's Sandoz unit cannot launch until Shire's patent cover ends in 2023, unless they win the case at appeal, the London-listed company said.
+Shire said the New Jersey court case meant generics companies Actavis ACT.N, Amneal, Mylan (MYL.O), Roxane and Novartis's NOVN.VX Sandoz unit cannot launch until Shire's patent cover ends in 2023, unless they win the case at appeal, the London-listed company said.

 To appeal successfully, the companies would have to overturn rulings for each of 18 different patent claims, it added.